casepot/neo4j_services/neo4j_adk_services/README.md

 ## Running Tests

 1.  **Prerequisites**:
-    *   Docker installed and running.
+    *   Docker installed and running (for integration tests).
-    *   The `neo4j_adk_services` package and its `dev` dependencies installed (e.g., `uv pip install -e ".[dev]"`).
+    *   The `neo4j_adk_services` package and its `dev` dependencies installed (e.g., `uv pip install -e "./neo4j_adk_services[dev]"`).
+This will include `pytest`, `pytest-asyncio`, and `testcontainers`.

-2.  **Start Neo4j Container**:
-    A Neo4j instance must be running and accessible.
-The tests are configured to connect to `bolt://localhost:7687` with credentials `neo4j/test`.
-You can start a suitable container with:
-    ```bash
-    docker run -d --name neo4j-adk-test \
-      --publish=7474:7474 --publish=7687:7687 \
-      --env NEO4J_AUTH=neo4j/test \
-      --env 'NEO4J_PLUGINS=["apoc"]' \
-      neo4j:5 # Or a specific 5.x version like 2025.04.0 used in prompts
-    ```
-    Allow a few seconds for the container to initialize fully before running tests.

-3.  **Execute Tests**:
+2.  **Execute Tests**:
+    The integration tests now use `Testcontainers` to automatically spin up a Neo4j 5.19 Docker container with the APOC plugin.
+There is no need to manually start a Neo4j container for running the tests.

     Navigate to the root of the workspace (`/home/case/neo4j_services`) and run:
     ```bash
-    uv run python3 -m unittest discover -s neo4j_adk_services/tests -t .
+    pytest neo4j_adk_services/tests
     ```
-    Or, if not using `uv run` and your virtual environment is activated:
+    Or, using `uv`:
     ```bash
-    python3 -m unittest discover -s neo4j_adk_services/tests -t .
+    uv run pytest neo4j_adk_services/tests
     ```
+    The tests will:
+    *   Start a Neo4j container.
+    *   Run all unit and integration tests, including those for asynchronous methods and vector search capabilities against the live container.
+    *   Automatically stop the Neo4j container after tests complete.

 ## Troubleshooting
-*   **`TypeError: Can't instantiate abstract class Neo4jSessionService without an implementation for abstract method ...`**: Ensure all abstract methods from `BaseSessionService` are implemented in `Neo4jSessionService` with matching signatures (including keyword-only arguments where appropriate).
+*   **`TypeError: Can't instantiate abstract class Neo4jSessionService without an implementation for abstract method ...`**: Ensure all abstract methods from `BaseSessionService` (and `BaseMemoryService` for `Neo4jMemoryService`) are implemented with matching signatures.
 *   **`neo4j.exceptions.ServiceUnavailable: Couldn't connect to localhost:7687...
 Connection refused`**:
     *   Verify the Neo4j Docker container is running (`docker ps`).
     *   Ensure the port `7687` is correctly published.